MicrosoftDocs/visualstudio-docs/subscriptions/cloud-admin.md

 To add admins:

-1. Connect to the Azure Portal at [portal.azure.com](https://portal.azure.com).
+1. Connect to the Azure portal at [portal.azure.com](https://portal.azure.com).
 2. Sign in with the account you used to purchase the Visual Studio monthly subscriptions.
 3. Under **Azure services**, choose **Cost Management + Billing**.
    > [!div class="mx-imgBorder"]